fcortes/vue3-lottie/packages/vue3-lottie/README.md

 # Upgrade to v2.x

-If you are using version 1.x of `vue3-lottie` you should upgrade to version 2.x.
+If you are using version 1.x or v2.x of `vue3-lottie` you should upgrade to version 3.x.
 You can do this by running the [Installation](#installation) command below.
-This adds TS support for the component.
 There are some new imports so take a look at the [new documentation](https://vue3-lottie.vercel.app/guide.html#usage).

 # Installation